ajrcarey/pdfium-render/README.md

 annotation type.
 A new `examples/create_annotations.rs` example demonstrates the extended functionality.

-Release 0.8.17 adjusts the WASM implementation of `pdfium-render` to account for some small packaging changes in the upstream releases of Pdfium published at <https://github.com/paulocoutinhox/pdfium-lib/releases>.
+Release 0.8.17 adjusts the WASM implementation of `pdfium-render` to account for some small packaging changes in the upstream releases of Pdfium published at <https://github.com/paulocoutinhox/pdfium-lib/releases>, and fixes a potential segmentation fault that could occur when dropping a `PdfDocument` while using a V8/XFA-enabled build of Pdfium.

 Release 0.8.16 adds the `PdfBitmap::as_rgba_bytes()` function for retrieving pixel data from a bitmap that has had its color channels normalized into RGBA irrespective of the original bitmap pixel format,